WEREMSOFT/raylib-wiki-fork/Compile-for-GNU-Linux.md

 ### Compile raylib examples

-If you have installed raylib with `make install`, just move to folder `raylib/examples` and run:
+If you have installed raylib with `make install`, just move to the folder `raylib/examples` and run:

     make PLATFORM=PLATFORM_DESKTOP